-Maximum residue levels (MRLs) of pesticides in food of plant or animal origin are determined at EU level.
+Maximum residue levels (MRLs) of pesticides in food of plant or animal origin are determined at the EU level.
 The relevant national ordinance is harmonized under EU rules.
-An EU database on pesticides MRLs is available at the EU website.
-For more detailed information on EU-harmonized legislation, please consult the EU 28 FAIRS Report.
+An EU database on pesticides MRLs is available on the EU Pesticides Database website.
+For more detailed information on EU-harmonized legislation, please consult the EU 27 FAIRS Report.